einbahnstrasse/MHL-Synthesis-Techniques/xlr-cable-coiling.md

 Unfortunately, it's too easy to coil cables improperly after we build down from a performance.
 We all need to be skilled in this area, and we are all expected to wrap cables after our concerts, so this assignment is just a simple chance to practice.

+Some professionals and engineers may have different styles of coiling cables, but this one is among the very best.

 Let me know if you have any questions!

 * * *